christiskatsouris/Computational-Econometrics-R/README.md

 1. What are the main econometric challenges when optimizing large portfolios?

-3. Can we construct an optimization function that relates centrality measures with risk measures?
+2. Can we construct an optimization function that relates centrality measures with risk measures?
 In particular, an estimation exercise which can shed light on computational aspects related to such a convex optimization approach is to implement an out-of-sample forecasting scheme (e.g., with a moving window of fixed length) based on the GMVP where penalization of central nodes is applied sequentially by removing one-central node at a time from the graph.
 The above computational problem can be also done by varying the centrality measures (see, this [page](https://github.com/christiskatsouris/Network-Analysis-R) for definitions) as a robustness check.
+3. How does the dependence structure of the risk matrix affect the porfolio optimization problem.
+Think for example the variance-covariance matrix versus the correlation matrix.
+What about if we replace the variance-covariance matrix with a risk matrix that measures tail dependency and therefore it corresponds to a covariance-type matrix from heavy-tailed data?

 ## Assignment 1